ibm-cloud-docs/cloud-object-storage/immutable.md

 ### Permanent retention
 {: #immutable-terminology-permanent}

 Permanent retention ensures that data can not be deleted, ever, by anyone.
 Read the documentation carefully and do not use permanent retention unless there is a compelling regulatory or compliance need for **permanent** data storage.
-{:important}
+{: important}

 Permanent retention can only be enabled at a {{site.data.keyword.cos_full_notm}} bucket level with retention policy enabled and users are able to select the permanent retention period option during object uploads.
 Once enabled, this process can't be reversed and objects uploaded that use a permanent retention period **cannot be deleted**.
 It's the responsibility of the users to validate at their end if there's a legitimate need to **permanently** store objects by using {{site.data.keyword.cos_short}} buckets with a retention policy.

 When using Immutable Object Storage, you are responsible for ensuring that your IBM Cloud Account is kept in good standing per IBM Cloud policies and guidelines for as long as the data is subject to a retention policy.
 Refer to IBM Cloud Service terms for more information.
-{:important}
+{: important}

 ## Immutable Object Storage and considerations for various regulations
 {: #immutable-regulation}